Frequently Asked Questions

 - What is the cost for tuition and fees?

 No. Taking the GRE is not required for admission to the MTL Program.

-The degree requires forty hours, which includes twenty hours of required courses plus twenty hours of electives that can be selected from a variety of courses.
+The degree requires forty hours, which includes twenty hours of required courses plus twenty hours of elective courses.